maxnd/mxMarkEdit/README.md

 The fourth column (C1) must contain the author or authors of the work with the formatting required for footnotes.
 Normally, the name is bulleted and precedes the surname.

-The fifth column (D1) must contain the full title of the work, without inserting the italics markers since they will be added automatically later.
+The fifth column (D1) must contain the full title of the work; it's necessary to insert the italics markers (asterisks) if needed.

-The sixth column (E1) must contain the abbreviated title of the work, which will be used for citations of a work subsequent to the first.
+The sixth column (E1) must contain the abbreviated title of the work, which will be used for citations of a work subsequent to the first; it's necessary to insert the italics markers (asterisks) if needed.

 The seventh column (F1) must contain the details of the citation, such as the publisher, place of publication, year and total pages (not relating to the single citation) in the case of articles or miscellanies.